On this page:

-ARMA operates as a charity, maintaining an independent voice while working withindustry and government partners.
+ARMA is a registered charity.
+We are member-led, ensuring we maintain an independent voice while working with industry and government partners.
 The operational and activity costs of the organisation are raised via subscriptions from our member organisations and support from our Corporate Partners.
 ARMA seeks support from Corporate Partners for its core capacity building and advocacy activities and to help to initiate new and expand existing activities.

 2. Purpose of this policy document

-The purpose of this policy document is to provide a framework for how working with external organisations should be initiated, managed, and maintained with the intention of making sure that difficulties arising through inappropriate relationships is minimised, and to ensure that any such relationship is in line with the stated policies and goals of ARMA and its member organisations.
+The purpose of this policy document is to provide a framework for how working with external organisations should be initiated, managed, and maintained to ensure transparency, maintain our independent voice and manage conflicts of interest.